White Tea

 What is white tea?

 White tea is a lightly processed tea made from young buds and leaves of the Camellia sinensis plant, with minimal oxidation.
-The processing is simple — the leaves are withered and dried naturally, which preserves their delicate character.
-This minimal handling is what gives white tea its gentle flavour and pale, golden liquor.
+The leaves are withered and dried with very little shaping, which gives many white teas a gentle flavour and pale golden liquor.

-Most white tea comes from Fujian Province in China, where it has been produced for centuries.
-Fuding and Zhenghe are the two most well-known producing regions.
-We also carry white tea from Yunnan Province, where ancient arbor tea trees produce a bolder, more structured style.
+Most white tea comes from Fujian Province in China, where Fuding and Zhenghe are two important producing regions.
+We also carry white tea from Yunnan Province, where older tea trees can produce a bolder, more structured style.

 Our white tea range